 1. The Amazing Race

 I’m not sure when this past year the husband and I started watching The Amazing Race, I believe it was somewhere around the time we canceled Netflix, but as I write this we just finished watching Season 23.
-What started as just something to have on as background noise, has become a show we look forward to watching and even get so caught up in sometimes we have to limit ourselves.
+What started as just something to have on as background noise, has become a show we look forward to watching and even get so caught up in that sometimes we have to limit ourselves.
 We have become full-blown fans, with favorite teams (I personally love The Cowboys and the Globetrotters) and we will spend time debating game strategy and arguing over who we think will win.
-Every leg one episode we carefully watch and analyze team introductions to make guesses on who will be eliminated first, who will do well, and who will win.
+In every leg one episode, we carefully watch and analyze team introductions to make guesses on who will be eliminated first, who will do well, and who will win.

 2. The Big Bang Theory

 Kind of like The Amazing Race, The Big Bang Theory was not supposed to become a big part of our lives.
 I started watching The Big Bang Theory for two reasons.
 One, because I’ve seen almost all the episodes in one way or another on flights or with my mom, but never in order, and two it seemed like a good show to put on to unwind or while I cleaned house.
-But, somewhere about midway through season one it started to grab my husband’s attention and slowly became our go-to show to watch every night while we ate dinner.
+But, somewhere about midway through season one, it started to grab my husband’s attention and slowly became our go-to show to watch every night while we ate dinner.
 I’ve always thought the show was cute and entertaining, but prior to this my husband hated the show, but clearly, he quickly changed his mind and jumped on board.
 Today he even quotes different things from the show.

 3. Just Eat It

 Since COVID started, I’ve been on a big documentary kick and I probably enjoy watching documentaries more than anything else right now.
 Clearly, I especially enjoy watching documentaries related to the environment, sustainability, and health, so I was pretty curious when I saw this documentary pop up on Hulu for me, but I didn’t think it would impact me as much as it did.
-Just Eat It, was probably my Kiss the Ground of 2021, in the way it impacted me, stayed with me, and motivated me to make changes.
+Just Eat It, was probably my Kiss the Ground of 2021, in the way, it impacted me, stayed with me, and motivated me to make changes.

 4. Devin But Better